Arjun-BD/Computer-Networks-Assignment-2/README.md

 - **`hi_partD.log`** (where i = 1, 2, 3, 4):
   - Contains the console output from each host during query execution
-  - Shows real-time progress and summary statistics

-- **`resolver.log`**:
-  - Centralized log from the custom DNS resolver (h5)
-  - Records all resolution steps for all queries from all clients

 ### Plots